DoSomething/contentful-prototype/docs/development/features/delayed-element.md

-# Dismissable Element
+# Delayed Element

-This `DismisssableElement` component allows for any element \(e.g. a survey modal, or some promotion CTA\) to be presented to the user after a specified amount of time.
+This `DelayedElement` component allows for any element \(e.g. a survey modal, or some promotion CTA\) to be presented to the user after a specified amount of time.

 ## Usage Instructions